Facebook bans ‘STOP THE STEAL’ group Trump allies were using to organize protests against vote counting

 “The group was organized around the delegitimization of the election process, and we saw worrying calls for violence from some members of the group,” Stone said in a statement.

 The effort uses the same mantra, “stop the steal,” employed by Roger Stone for a political action committee he led in 2016.
-Stone, a self-described “dirty trickster" whose prison sentence Trump commuted this summer, was recently kicked off Facebook after the company accused him of operating a network of fake accounts.
+Stone, a self-described “dirty trickster" whose prison sentence Trump commuted this summer, was recently kicked off Facebook after the company said he was tied to a network of fake accounts.

 Chris Barron, a spokesman for Kremer, denounced Facebook, saying the group’s swelling membership “spoke volumes about how concerned people are.”
 Other administrators of the group included a conservative activist who identifies herself on Facebook as the communications director for We Build the Wall, the nonprofit that raised more than $25 million for the purported aim of erecting a barrier along the Mexican border.

-An associated website, which was soliciting donations and contact information, was registered by Scott Graves, who runs a California-based digital agency.
+Associated websites were soliciting donations and contact information.
+Domain records showed at least one such site, created on Nov.
+4, was registered by Scott Graves, who runs a California-based digital agency.
+He did not immediately respond to a request for comment.

 The protests that have occurred nationwide so far have attracted vocal yet mostly orderly crowds of angry Trump supporters, though at times their presence has stoked tensions.
 Armed protesters appeared on Wednesday evening at a ballot-counting center in Maricopa County, one of the places in Arizona giving Biden an edge, demanding a halt to their work in response to a widely disproven social-media hoax about magic markers and discarded ballots.